gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ## Migration

-The existing update scheduling system will remain in-place until the old auto-updater is fully deprecated.
+The existing update system will remain in-place until the old auto-updater is fully deprecated.

+Both update systems can co-exist on the same machine.
+The old auto-updater will update the system package, which will not affect the `teleport-update`-managed installation.

-Eventually, the `cluster_maintenance_config` resource will be deprecated.
+Eventually, the `cluster_maintenance_config` resource and `teleport-ent-upgrader` package will be deprecated.

 ## Security